kara-lang/Kara/README.md

 One other interesting application of dependent types are implementations of state machines where [illegal state transitions don't type check](https://stackoverflow.com/questions/33851598/using-idris-to-model-state-machine-of-open-close-door).
-While this is something that's possible Swift with phantom types, we want it to feel much more natural in Kara with its type system.
+While this is something that's possible in Swift with phantom types, we want it to feel much more natural in Kara with its type system.

 ## Current status